AbrarHossainHimself/AbrarHossainHimself.github.io/content/authors/admin/_index.md

   - Researchers
 ---

-I’m Graduate Research Assistant at The University of Toledo, and a Visitor at the NSF National Center for Atmospheric Research (NCAR).
+I’m Graduate Research Assistant at The University of Toledo, and a past Visitor and Intern at the NSF National Center for Atmospheric Research (NCAR).
 My research focuses on High-Performance Computing (HPC) and  Parallel and Distributed Computing.
 My current research involves optimizing scientific workflows and HPC systems resource management.